sunnybeta/one4all/backend/README.md

 **Partition Tolerance**: Ability of a system to operate if there is a network partition (for example, due to network failures)

-If a partition happens, the system must choose betwween *consistency* and *availbility*.
+If a partition happens, the system must choose between *consistency* and *availability*.
 If the system prioritises consistency, it may become unavailble until the partition is resolved.
 If the system prioritises availability, it may allow updates to the data resulting in data inconsistencies.

 **Consistency, Availbility & Partition Tolerance cannot be supported at the same time by a distributed system.**

-In real world, there is a degree of availbility and consistency which has to be kept in mind before designing a distributed system.
+In real world, there is a degree of availability and consistency which has to be kept in mind before designing a distributed system.

 ## Content Delivery Network

 A *CDN (Content Delivery Network)* brings content closer to the user as performance is critical to user engagement and retention.

 To achieve this CDNs, deploy hundreds of servers all over the world.
 They are called PoP (Point of Presence) and the server inside them are called *Edge Server*.
 Each edge server acts as a reverse proxy with huge content cache.

 If a piece of content is in the cache, it can be quickly returned the user.

 All TLS connections terminate at the edge server which significanyl decreases the latency for the user.

 ## Distributed Systems